LadyM2019/SoftUni/Python/README.md

-## Python projects part of the Python Development path in the Software Univeristy - Bulgaria.
+## Python projects part of the Python Development path in the Software Univeristy.

 ### Courses:
 * [Python Basics](./Python-Basics)